 SCIMUN 2017 followed the theme of Rule of Law, exploring the necessity of civil discourse in a post-truth society.
 The administration upheld all the values of the first conference, commended for its professionalism.

 With the focus on International Security, SCIMUN 2018 sought to promote awareness of these very real global issues that threaten the peace.
 Over 150 students participated in fruitful debate.

 Under the theme Global Development, SCIMUN 2019 committed itself to growth and to fighting apathy, hoping that each and every participant experienced some form of character development.
 Students from 11 schools convened at the Hilton one last time before SCIMUN moves to the Marriott.

-Although SCIMUN 2020 was canceled due to the outbreak of COVID-19, following the theme of Redefining Authority, SCIMUN 2020 had planned to task 180 delegates to challenge themselves to not only define authority but also address the themes of injustice and rebellion in their respective committees, critically thinking and developing their global mindedness under.
+Although SCIMUN 2020 was canceled due to the outbreak of COVID-19, following the theme of Redefining Authority, SCIMUN 2020 had planned to task 180 delegates to challenge themselves to define authority and address the themes of injustice and rebellion in their committees, critically thinking and developing their global mindedness.

 Our Core Values.